-Clara Rodriguez is artistic director and founder of AguaClara Flamenco, based in Oakland, CA. She has been training and working professionally in the flamenco world for 25 years, and has since been a featured soloist in productions throughout the United States, Spain, Portugal and India.
+Clara Rodriguez is artistic director and founder of AguaClara Flamenco, based in Oakland, CA. She has been training and working professionally in the flamenco world for nearly 30 years, and has since been a featured soloist in productions throughout the United States, Spain, Portugal and India.

-At an early age in her native Santa Barbara, California, she began training with Roberto Amaral, Linda Vega and Kathy Cota, attending workshops with visiting artists from Spain including Eva La Yerbabuena, Belen Maya, Domingo Ortega and Andres Marin.
+At an early age in her native Santa Barbara, California, she began training with Roberto Amaral, Linda Vega and Kathy Cota in Flamenco and Spanish Classical dance, attending workshops with visiting artists from Spain including Eva La Yerbabuena, Belen Maya, Domingo Ortega and Andres Marin.

 In 2010 she relocated to the San Francisco Bay Area and established the company AguaClara Flamenco in 2011.
 The company presented “Somos Tierra: A Flamenco Landscape” in 2012 and "Diálogos" in 2015 at the Cowell Theater in San Francisco, produced by the Azahar Dance Foundation.
-In 2016 the company presented “Martinete” at the San Francisco Ethnic Dance Festival, and has been commissioned to present a piece in the 40th anniversary festival in July 2018 at the War Memorial Opera House.
-AguaClara Flamenco has presented in the 2016 and 2017 San Francisco International Arts Festival, and will present "Dónde Esta Don Quixote" along with co-director San Francisco Flamenco Dance Company in the 2018 SFIAF season.
+In 2016 the company presented “Martinete” at the San Francisco Ethnic Dance Festival, and was commissioned by the festival in 2018 to present a piece in the 40th anniversary performance at the War Memorial Opera House.
+AguaClara Flamenco has presented in the 2016-2018 San Francisco International Arts Festival.
+The company holds a monthly performance cycle at the beloved local jazz club The Sound Room in downtown Oakland.